A key inflation gauge jumped 6.6% in March, most since 1982

 Outside the United States, too, inflation is surging, forcing other central banks to either raise interest rates or move closer to doing so.
 In the 19 countries that use the euro, inflation reached a record high of 7.5% in April from a year ago.

 In Europe, spiking energy prices stemming from Russia’s invasion of Ukraine are playing a bigger role in driving inflation.
-The European Central Bank may have to raise rates later this year even as growth in the region has slowed because of the war.
+The European Central Bank could raise rates for the first time since the pandemic in July, even as growth in the region has slowed because of the war.

-At the same time, paychecks are expanding at a healthy pace, helping consumers keep up with some of the inflation spike.
-Employers are raising wages because many of them are desperate to find and keep workers.
-Job openings are near a record high, and the unemployment rate, at 3.6%, is just above the half-century low it reached just before the pandemic.

-Still, inflation remains chronically high, and Americans are taking an increasingly negative view of the economy as a result.
-About one-third of respondents to a Gallup poll, released Thursday, cited inflation as the most important financial problem their family faces today, up from fewer than one in 10 who said so a year ago.

 The gloom that has gripped public opinion as inflation has accelerated is posing a growing political threat to President Joe Biden and Democrats running for Congress.
 Biden has pointed to a strong job market and solid consumer spending as evidence that his policies have helped Americans.
 But that view absorbed a setback Thursday, when the government reported that the economy actually contracted in the first three months of this year at a 1.4% annual rate.